-Matthew Herbert is a prolific and accomplished musician, artist and writer whose range of works extends from numerous albums (including the much-celebrated bodily functions) to Ivor Novello nominated film scores (life in a day) as well as music for Broadway, TV, games and radio.
-He has performed all round the world from the Sydney opera house, to the Hollywood Bowl and created installations, plays and opera.
+Matthew Herbert is a prolific and accomplished musician, artist, producer and writer whose range of innovative works extends from numerous albums (including the much-celebrated Bodily Functions) to Ivor Novello nominated film scores (Life in a Day) as well as music for the theatre, Broadway, TV, games and radio.
+He has performed solo, as a DJ and with various musicians including his own 18 piece big band all round the world from the Sydney opera house, to the Hollywood Bowl and created installations, plays and opera.

-He has remixed iconic artists including Quincy Jones, Serge Gainsbourg, and Ennio Morricone and worked over a number of years with musical acts as diverse as Bjork and Dizzee Rascal.
+He has remixed iconic artists including Quincy Jones, Serge Gainsbourg, and Ennio Morricone and worked closely over a number of years with musical acts as diverse as Bjork and Dizzee Rascal.
+He has been sampled by J Dilla for Slum Village and another of his pieces (Cafe de Flore) inspired a movie by Jean-Marc Vallee (Dallas Buyers Club).
 He has produced other artists such as Roisin Murphy, The Invisible, Micachu and Merz and released some of these works alongside others on his own label – Accidental Records.
-Other collaborators include chef Heston Blumenthal, playwright Caryl Churchill and writer Will Self but he is most known for working with sound, turning ordinary or so called found sound in to electronic music.
+He also set up NX records with Goldsmiths University to support the release of music from alumni and others.
+Notable collaborators have included chef Heston Blumenthal, playwrights Caryl Churchill and Duncan Macmillan, theatre director Lyndsey Turner, musician Arto Lindsay and writer Will Self but he is most known for working with sound, turning ordinary or so-called found sound in to electronic music.
 His most celebrated work ONE PIG followed the life of a pig from birth to plate and beyond.
-He is relaunching an online Museum of Sound and is the creative director of the new Radiophonic Workshop.
-His debut play as a writer/director opened at the national theatre in 2013 as well as a new opera for the royal opera house in 2014.
-He is an honorary fellow at the University of Kent.
-His new album The Shakes is out in 2015 as well as his debut as a writer and director for TV.
+He is relaunching an online Museum of Sound and is the creative director of the new Radiophonic Workshop for the BBC.
+His debut play The Hush was performed at the National Theatre, his debut opera The Crackle at the Royal Opera House and he continues to work on projects for the screen as well as the stage.
+He is currently finishing his debut book called The Music for the publisher Unbound.

 MATTHEW HERBERT BIOGRAPHY BY PHILL SAVIDGE